+[IPB] IPB (Standard)

+Compresses multiple frames at a time efficiently for recording.

+• [PB≝] IPB (Light)

-- [IPB] IPB (Standard) Compresses multiple frames at a time efficiently for recording. - [IPB '] IPB (Light) Since the movie is recorded at a bit rate lower than with IPB (Standard), the file size will be smaller than with IPB (Standard) and the playback compatibility will be higher.
-This will make the possible recording time etc.).
+Since the movie is recorded at a bit rate lower than with IPB (Standard), the file size will be smaller than with IPB (Standard) and the playback compatibility will be higher.
+This will make the possible recording time longer than with IPB (Standard) (with a card having the same capacity).